AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 ## Function: Debug
 Display an Alert message box with a single OK button used to dismiss the message.

-This can be called with and without parenthesis
+This can be called with 'DEBUG()' and without 'DEBUG' parenthesis.
 #### Signature
 Debug(MessageTest: STRING)
 #### Arguments